Proteusiq/DanishSentiments/README.md

 ### Pending Documentation ...

-N.B: This project was build in Python 3.6, and uses f-formating, that might cause issues with lower Python version. lower python version will throw:
+N.B: This project was build in Python 3.6, and uses _f-formating_, that might cause issues with lower Python version. lower python version will throw:

 ##### SyntaxError ERROR
 ``` f'Positive: With {pos_proba:.1%} Probability'```